 The FDA’s Stance on Kratom Products

-Food and Drug Administration warned consumers not to use Mitragyna products as this substance interacts with receptors in the brain and behaves like opioids such as heroin.
+Food and Drug Administration warned consumers not to use Mitragyna products as this substance interacts with receptors in the brain.

 In 2012, the FDA added kratom on an import alert and named it ‘unapproved.’
 This action was repeated in 2014 regarding supplements containing ketum.